 Heather joined the GDS team in 2017.
 Prior to GDS, she worked for Fairfax County Public Schools for four years as a music teacher and chorus director.
 Before teaching in school, Heather taught voice lessons, sang operas in Rome, had a brief career in hotel management, and spent three months travelling Italy and working on organic farms via the World Wide Opportunities on Organic Farms program.
 Heather is also an active member of the Mid-Atlantic Chapter of the American Orff-Schulwerk Association, and a graduate of Longwood University.

 C.A. came to GDS as a coach in 1991.
 She began teaching in 1996, after working in the environmental policy field.
-C.A. was previously the high school principle at GDS, but has committed to her love of teaching.
+C.A. was previously the high school principal at GDS, but has committed to her love of teaching.
 In past years, C.A. has taken ten high school kids on a cross-country bike trip with no cell phone or support vehicle.

 Maribel has had a long career in the DC area -- she started working for GDS in 1993, has also taught at the University of Maryland and at Frostburg State University, and worked at the Smithsonian and the Inter-American Development Bank.
 Maribel has degrees from Rutgers and the University of Maryland.